 It also massages the abdominal organs, increasing peristaltic activity in the intestines.
 This prevents constipation, helps in dyspepsia and diabetes, improves liver efficiency and removes debility of the kidneys.
 It benefits those with sciatica or slipped disc, but they should practice it with great care.

-Lord Shiva and Mother Parvati were having a deep discussion about yoga siddhi by a river bank.
+Lord Shiva and Mother Parvati were having a deep discussion about yoga siddhi by a riverbank.
 Unknown to them a fish was swimming by and got attracted to the description of Lord Shiva’s yogic practices and accomplishments.
 Matsya (the fish) begin to listen carefully, and his intelligence deepened with the instructions of Lord Shiva.
-Something magical began to happen: the fish got enlighten and took a human form.
-Matsyendra thereafter accepted Lord Shiva as his guru, and passed down the tradition of yoga to his students and a long lineage of yogis called Nath Yogis.
+Something magical began to happen: the fish got enlightened and took a human form.
+Matsyendra thereafter accepted Lord Shiva as his guru and passed down the tradition of yoga to his students and a long lineage of yogis called Nath Yogis.
 This pose shall remind all Yogis of the lineage and how listening attentively to the guru can bring great benefits to humankind.